Paria5/MSc-Project/README.md

 # MSc-Project
-This is the code for my Msc project.
+This is the edition where we separate the plots reults from the code in different function for more modularity and neater code.